Here’s How to Make St. Patrick’s Day in Rochester the Most Festive Ever

 It's probably too late to do this year, but here's something Rah-Rah-Rochester should do to help celebrate Minnesota's Irish heritage for St. Patrick's Day.
 Know what it is?

-Well, probably not, because the Zumbro isn’t dyed green– there won’t be any nautical nods to the ‘Luck ‘o the Irish’ as it winds through the Med City again this year.
+Well, probably not, because the Zumbro isn’t dyed green– there won’t be any nautical nods to the ‘Luck ‘o the Irish’ as it winds through Minnesota's Med City again this year.

-And while there are St. Patrick’s Day celebrations planned at various Rochester establishments (including the Rochester Caledonian Pipe Band making its appearances around the area-- check the schedule below!)
-Saint Paul is probably the closest Minnesota city to us that really goes all out in celebration of St. Patrick’s Day.
+And while there are St. Patrick’s Day celebrations planned at various Rochester establishments (including the Rochester Caledonian Pipe Band making its appearances around the area) Saint Paul is probably the closest Minnesota city to us that really goes all out in celebration of St. Patrick’s Day.

-But some cities really DO dye their rivers green for St. Patrick's Day, according to USA Today.
-In Chicago, for example, they started dyeing the Chicago River green last weekend to get ready for this week’s big doings — a practice that has been around for nearly 60 years now!
+Instead of a crappy Photoshop version, some cities really DO dye their rivers green for St. Patrick's Day, according to USA Today.
+In Chicago, for example, they started dyeing the Chicago River green last weekend to get ready for this week’s big doings — a practice that has been around for over 60 years now!

 So how do you turn an entire river... green?
 Well, the article says, “The city turns the river green by dumping roughly 40 pounds of a secret formula powder into the river, Tom Rowan, the head of the river crew told The Chicago Tribune.
 Boats help churn the water, which mixes the environmentally-friendly powder, into the river turning it a maximum green in about 45 minutes.”

 As for us here in the Med City, we’ll just have to use our imagination if we want to visualize the Zumbro River in various hues of green.
 Of course, depending on how much celebrating you do on St. Patrick’s Day, that task might not be all that tough to do…

 Listen to Curt St. John in the Morning